mattjh1/mattjh-blog/content/post/home-server-part6.md

 toc: true
 ---

+> **Update (2026-07-07):** this design had a real, production-breaking bug — see the postmortem at the end for what broke and why my own test didn't catch it.

 Part 5 ended on a confession: AdGuard on the home server is now critical infrastructure.
 If that container goes sideways — a bad update, a `docker compose down` at the wrong moment, the server hanging on a kernel upgrade — every device on the trusted VLANs loses DNS.
 Internet stops.
 The household notices in roughly four seconds.

 The traditional answer is "buy a Raspberry Pi."
 I didn't want to, and the router had a better idea anyway.